tarantool/metrics/doc/monitoring/api_reference.rst

         }
     )

-A metric like the one provided in the example above will return the following values for the specified quantiles:
+A metric like the one provided in the example above returns the following measurements for the specified quantiles:

 ..  code-block:: json